 Being proud about weight loss may play a role in eating disorders like anorexia nervosa.
 The condition has a death rate 12 times higher for young women between the ages of 15 and 24 than all other causes of death combined.

-For a new study, researchers measured over a two-week period the emotional states of 118 women between the ages of 18 to 58 being treated for anorexia nervosa.
-Those in the study not only suffered from negative emotions but also felt emotionally positive, having a sense of pride over being able to maintain and exceed their weight-loss goals.
+For a study, researchers measured over a two-week period the emotional states of 118 women between the ages of 18 to 58 being treated for anorexia nervosa.
+Those in the study not only suffered from negative emotions, but also felt emotionally positive, having a sense of pride over being able to maintain and exceed their weight-loss goals.

 “What we think happens is that positive emotions become exaggerated and are rewarding these maladaptive behaviors,” says Edward Selby, assistant professor of psychology at Rutgers.

 “Since only about one-third of women recover after treatment, what we need to do is gain a better understanding of why these positive emotions become so strongly associated with weight loss rather than with a healthy association such as family, school, or relationships,” Selby says.